thingsiplay/tochd/README.md

 ## Additional notes, workarounds and quirks

+### Forcefully terminating script will leave unfinished files

-If you forcefully terminate the entire script while working, then unfinished files and especially temporary folders cannot be removed anymore.
+- If you forcefully terminate the entire script while working, then unfinished files and especially temporary folders cannot be removed anymore.
 These files and folders can take up huge amount of space!
 Temporary folders are hidden starting with a dot "." in the name, followed by the name of archive and some random characters.
 Make sure these files are deleted.
 The regular `Ctrl+c` to abort current job is _not_ a forced termination of script (unless option `-E` is in effect).

+### Files and archives that need special preparation before converting

-Some archives contain multiple folders, each with ISO files of same name.
+- Some archives contain multiple folders, each with ISO files of same name.
 These are usually intended to copy and overwrite files in a main folder as a meaning of patching.
 However, the script has no understanding and knowledge about this and would try to convert each .iso file on it's own.
 As a workaround all .iso files in the archive are ignored when a sheet type such as CUE or GDI files are found.
+- There are cases where the audio files can be a different format than what the .cue (or .gdi) files expect.
+In example there are cases where the audio files are in .ape format and need to be converted to .wav first.
+If you are unsure about this, then look into any provided readme file or the .cue sheet itself.
+  Then convert them before handing it over to .chd conversion.

+### Automatic renaming output files based on archive filename

-Somtimes .cue or .iso files found in an archive have a different name than the archive filename itself.
+- Sometimes .cue or .iso files found in an archive have a different name than the archive filename itself.
 Sometimes one of them lack important informations and you need to determine which of them is "correct".
 In example translations could have important information encoded in the filename of the .cue, which would be lost, as the .CHD file is automatically renamed to match the .zip or .7z archive in example.
 Use in such situations option `-R` (short for `--no-rename`) to prevent that and leave the original files name found inside the archive.

-There are cases where the audio files can be a different format than what the .cue (or .gdi) files expect.
-In example there are cases where the audio files are in .ape format and need to be converted to .wav first.
-If you are unsure about this, then look into any provided readme file or the .cue sheet itself.
-Then convert them before handing it over to .chd conversion.